 Junior and senior elective.
-This is a half year course that must be combined with Creative Writing to meet 12th grade requirement.
+This is a half year course that must be combined with Creative Writing, Journalism or Stage and Screen to meet 12th grade requirement.

 This course is designed to develop an ability to meet the demands for speaking in front of a class or audience with confidence.
 Students will be exposed to delivery concepts, physical behavior, vocal quality, preparation, organization and development of basic types of public speeches.
-Students will also be required to research their topics using Noodle Tools in accordance with the CCLS for 11th/12th grade.
+Students will also be required to research their topics using Noodle Tools in accordance with the Common Core Learning Standards for $11^{th}/12^{th}$ grade.
 Students will deliver 6-10 total speeches over the course duration.
 There is a local final at the end of the course.